azarylee/assessment.github.io/README.md

 **_Google Docs and Slack_**

-This is my website to show my assessments, ["visit it"](http://www.ezibuykorea.com/emerging-tech/) "makedown" is really helpful to write down the readme document.
+This is my website to show my assessments, [visit it](http://www.ezibuykorea.com/emerging-tech/) "makedown"(www.baidu.com) is really helpful to write down the readme document.